yishn/algebraic_enum/README.md

-By default, enum types are shallow read-only, meaning you can't change the variant of an existing enum value or assigning different data to an existing variant (This is prevented by TypeScript's type system which doesn't incur additional runtime performance penalty), but it's still possible mutate the underlying variant data itself.
+By default, enum types are shallow read-only, meaning you can't change the variant of an existing enum value or assigning different data to an existing variant (This is prevented by TypeScript's type system which doesn't incur additional runtime performance penalty), but it's still possible to mutate the underlying variant data itself.

 With `Enum.mutate`, you can change the variant of an existing enum value itself,